Elevator Test Tower

 cable cars tower

-Conical tower slipforming with 15 degree incline, by Gleitbau GmbH.
+Conical tower slipforming with 15 degree incline, by a specialist contractor.

 Shown above are the three-legged towers for the Queen Cable Car aerial tramway installation in Ha Long, Vietnam.
 This record-setting cable car system is part of the Ocean Park Project in the Bai Chay area.
 The project aims to boost tourism in Ha Long Bay.